rossdrew/emuRox/README.md

 ## Get involved
 Found my project interesting or used it in some way?
 Contribute by showing your appreciation with a [frosty beverage](https://beerpay.io/rossdrew/emuRox).
-In my case this will go towards an [Old Fashioned](https://www.instagram.com/p/BUzyDHOAzkI/?taken-by=ross_drew) but as far as I'm aware this is no Spirit/Bourbon/WhiskeyPay.
+In my case this will go towards an [Old Fashioned](https://www.instagram.com/p/BUzyDHOAzkI/?taken-by=ross_drew) but as far as I'm aware there is no Spirit/Bourbon/WhiskeyPay.

 Or even [make a feature suggestion](https://beerpay.io/rossdrew/emuRox?focus=wish) if you are so inclined.